igorskyflyer/file-formats/adbt/README.md

 The `header` should be at the top of the `ADBT` template file; comments are allowed before it.

-❗Path to the header file to include can be either relative or absolute but must be wrapped by single quotes.
+❗Path to the header file to include can be either relative or absolute but must be enclosed within single quotes.
 Failing to do so, will produce a fatal error.

 <br>